Language selection

 Canada and Mexico have also focused on collaboration within North America, working closely with our common neighbour, the United States.
 Through mechanisms such as the North American Leaders’ Summit, our countries work together in areas such as security, competitiveness and the environment to create a more integrated, sustainable, and globally-competitive North American economy.
 Mexico hosted the last North American Leaders’ Summit in Mexico City in January 2023.

 Our people-to-people connections are undeniable.
-Canada continues to be Mexico's second biggest source country for visitors after the United States with over 2.4 million Canadians having travelled to Mexico in 2023, which exceeds the pre-pandemic total of over 2.3 million Canadian visitors in Mexico in 2019.
+Canada continues to be Mexico's second biggest source country for visitors after the United States with a record of over 2.4 million Canadians having travelled to Mexico in 2023.
 A significant number of Canadians, particularly retirees, have purchased property in Mexico and spend extended periods of time there.
+Northbound, the number of Mexicans visiting Canada is also increasing with over 590,000 Mexicans travelling to Canada in 2023.

 Canada and Mexico have become important strategic partners that share ongoing dialogue and engagement.
 Our collaborative efforts are pursued through a variety of means, ranging from regular high-level consultations and inter-parliamentary meetings to more institutionalized mechanisms such as the Canada-Mexico Partnership (CMP).

 In January 2023, Canada and Mexico presented the Canada-Mexico Action Plan.
-The Plan was announced by PM Trudeau and President AMLO at their bilateral meeting on the margins of the North American Leaders’ Summit.
+The Plan was announced by PM Trudeau and President López Obrador at their bilateral meeting on the margins of the North American Leaders’ Summit.
 The Plan commits to building prosperous, sustainable, safe, and equitable societies for all, while also enhancing the integrity and competitiveness of the North American region.

 Strategic programming on security through the Anti-Crime Capacity Building Program complements regular discussions involving security consultations and defense dialogues.
 At the same time, Canada works closely with Mexico to advance common interests through international and regional forums such as the United Nations and the Organization of American States.